 What are Class 1 National Insurance contributions?

 You pay Class 1 NIC if you work for an employer, that is, you are an employee.
 Your employer takes the NIC off your wages before paying you.
-Your employer also has to pay NIC based on your earnings, but you need not worry about these.
+Your employer also has to pay NIC on your earnings, but you need not worry about these.

 The amount you pay is the same no matter what level your profits are.

-HMRC collect Class 2 NIC through the self assessment system.
+HMRC collect Class 2 NIC through the Self Assessment system.
 This means that you do not have to pay contributions during the tax year.
-Your liability will arise at the end of the tax year and you can pay it with your self assessment tax bill.
+Your liability will arise at the end of the tax year and you can pay it with your Self Assessment tax bill.

 What is the Small Profits Threshold?

 If you are self-employed and your profits are less than a set limit – the Small Profits Threshold – you will not have any liability to Class 2 NIC.
 For 2020/21, the limit is £6,475.

-You will however have the option to pay Class 2 NIC voluntarily.
+You will, however, have the option to pay Class 2 NIC voluntarily.

-There is more information in the 'self-employment section'.
+There is more information in the self-employment section.

 What are Class 3 National Insurance contributions?